AmberGraceSoftware/Dex/docs/Chapter1/State.md

 ```

 Dec also supports passing in *States* to the property table of a virtual
 instance.
-Doing so will cause the UI to change to match the current value of the
+Doing so will cause the UI to automatically update whenever this
-State, and will automatically react to changes to this state's value!
+state changes!

 ```lua
 local coinsLabel = Dec.Premade("TextLabel", {